ignite/cli/docs/docs/guide/06-loan.md

 loand tx loan approve-loan 0 --from alice -y
 ```

-This approve loan transaction sends the balances according to the loan request.
+This "approve" loan transaction sends the balances according to the loan request.

 Check for the loan list again to verify that the loan state is now `approved`.